-The idea of integrated pest management allows Mother Nature to handle problems without the use of harsh pesticides.
+Another option is utilizing the idea of integrated pest management.
+This allows Mother Nature to handle problems without the use of harsh pesticides.
 [For more on natural pest control, go here.]

 The relationship between the braconid wasp and tomato hornworms is a good example of this in action.

 Female braconid wasps lay their eggs just under the skin of tomato worms.
 (I know, ew!)